-The National Environmental Monitoring Standards (NEMS) steering group has prepared a series of environmental monitoring standards on authority from the Regional Chief Executive Officers (RCEOs) and the Ministry for the Environment (MfE).
-The strategy that led to the development of these Standards was established by Jeff Watson (Chairman) and Rob Christie (Project Director), and the current steering group comprises Phillip Downes, Martin Doyle, Michael Ede, Glenn Ellery, Nicholas Holwerda, Jon Marks, Charles Pearson, Jochen Schmidt, Alison Stringer, Raelene Mercer (Project Manager) and Jeff Watson.
+The National Environmental Monitoring Standards (NEMS) Steering Group has prepared a series of environmental monitoring standards on authority from the regional chief executive officers (RCEOs) and the Ministry for the Environment (MfE).

+The strategy that led to the development of these Standards was established by Jeff Watson (Chair) and Rob Christie (Project Director) in 2014.
+Implementation of the strategy has been overseen by a Steering Group that currently comprises Jeff Watson, Phillip Downes, Martin Doyle, Michael Ede, Glenn Ellery, Jon Marks, Charles Pearson, Jochen Schmidt, Dan Elder, John Forne and Raelene Mercer (Project Manager).